Sakib37/DevOps/security_services/vault-k8s/README.md

    to access the KMS key.

 4. Create an IAM policy for vault as below and attach this policy to the vault IAM role.
-Before creating the policy update the resource arns in the following policy document.
+Before creating the policy update the resource arns in the following policy document with your resource arns.

     ```json